vaultecki/py-qr-data-exchange/README.md

 1. **Enter password**
 2. **Click "Read String"**
 3. **Add QR codes**:
-   - Click "Add QR Code Image" to load each part
+   - Click "Add QR Code Image(s)" to load one or multiple parts at once
+   - Select multiple files: Hold `Ctrl` (Windows/Linux) or `Cmd` (macOS) while clicking
    - Or paste QR text directly in the text field
    - Status shows: "X QR codes loaded (last: Part Y/Z)"
 4. **Click "Decrypt and Save as"**
 5. **Select output file**

+**Tip:** You can select all QR code images at once by:
+- Using Ctrl+A in the file dialog
+- Or selecting the first file, then Shift+Click on the last file

 #### Option 3: Paste Multiple QR Texts